uboost/uBoost-API-v2/README.md

 **Note:**

 By default each leaderboard will return a list of ten users: the top three ranked users, a user ranked above, the current user, and 5 users ranked below the current user.
+The logged-in student's account will be marked with `current_account` true.